bitmark-inc/jobs/Backend Engineer.md

 ## Essential job functions

-There are several teams in Bitmark working on different projects and the details about them are as follows.

-Please let us know which project you are interested in.
-The engineering manager will also work with you to determine which project makes you a better fit according to your interest and skills through the interview process.
+We have several projects ongoing in parallel, which are **Feral File**, **Autonomy**, and **Bitmark Protocol**.
+Please let us know which project you are interested in if you would like to apply this position.
+The engineering manager will also work with you to determine which project makes you a better fit according to your interests and skills through the interview process.

 ### Feral File